-The award, which takes the form of a certificate and a prize of €500, is given annually to the author or authors of a paper published in a refereed journal, monograph, or book that includes analysis of data from one or more IEA studies.
+The award, which takes the form of a certificate and a prize of €500, is given annually to the author or authors of a peer-reviewed paper published in a journal or book that includes analysis of data from one or more IEA studies.

 For each year's award, the paper or chapter submitted must have been published within two years of the entry deadline (31 March of that year).
 Applicants should submit to IEA:

 - a copy of their paper or chapter as it was published;